Allied health professionals

 - The GP Education Project coordinates professional development for general practice.
 Allied health professionals are always welcome to attend.
 For more information on specific events, visit the GP Education pages.

-- The Professional Development Centre offer a range of courses and education programs for nursing, allied health and aged care staff.
+- The Palliative and Supportive Care Education Team offer a range of courses and education programs for nursing, allied health and aged care staff.
 For more information, see the Cancer Council WA Palliative and Supportive Care Education program.

 Dietitian's Association of Australia (WA) Oncology Interest Group